Teacher Training

 Training details & format

-The Adaptive Yogi Teacher Training is a 15-hour immersive teacher training, available either live online via Zoom or in-person in Auckland.
+The Adaptive Yogi Teacher Training is a 15-hour immersive teacher training, available in-person in Auckland.

 In-Person Training